THE EPIC OF GILGAMESH

 "And no business, and no leisure!"

 "We ourselves rather like the high walls," said one of the gods.
 "We often come and crouch here at night and watch the goings-on of mortals.
-It’s very entertaining!"
+Its very entertaining!"

 "Father Anu, you must help us!
 You must punish Gilgamesh!"